ajarmoszuk/2048.run/README.md

 # 2048.run
-View 2048 (the game) on SSH or Telnet.
+Play 2048 (the game) on SSH or Telnet.